guiarcoverde/guiarcoverde/README.md

 - 👋 Hi, I’m @guiarcoverde
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Programming generals
+- 🌱 I’m currently learning SQL

 <!---
 guiarcoverde/guiarcoverde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.